Rishabh-tesla-arc/Rishabh-tesla-arc/README.md

 # 💫 About Me:
-Hey there, I'm Rishabh Shrivastav—I speak fluent Python, but don't worry, I’m also great at small talk.
-By day, I’m a software engineer mixing finance with tech like it’s a signature cocktail.
+Hey there, I'm Rishabh Shrivastav — By day, I’m a software engineer mixing finance with tech like it’s a signature cocktail.
 By night? 😎😉<br>

-My technical toolkit is basically a Swiss Army knife with way too many attachments—financial modeling, time series forecasting, optimization, fine-tuning, and occasionally, summoning models from scratch like a machine learning wizard.
+My technical toolkit is basically a Swiss Army knife with way too many attachments—financial modeling, model building, time series forecasting, optimization, fine-tuning, database, and occasionally, summoning models from scratch like a machine learning wizard.
 I build systems using TimescaleDB, MongoDB, SQL, and RESTful APIs—because why use one database when you can have four?
-I’ve dabbled in correlation metrics, clustering, and  mean-reversion strategies—which is basically betting that stonks will chill out eventually.<br>
+I’ve dabbled in NLP, DL, and GenAI, LLMs, and trading strategies — which is basically betting that stonks will chill out eventually.<br>

 Let's connect<br>